What Is Credit Card Churning?

 Bad Relationships with Lenders

 Some card companies may also protect against excessive card churning through the nullification or cancelation of points they feel are gathered in a predatory fashion.
-This cancelation, however, only occurs in extreme instances, and the rewards removed the points of that particular credit card company and not other reward schemes, like SkyMiles for example.
+This cancelation, however, only occurs in extreme instances, and the rewards remove the points of that particular credit card company and no other reward schemes, like SkyMiles, for example.

 So, Should You Churn Credit Cards?

 By taking a slow and steady approach to churning, you can accrue great rewards without falling afoul of major lenders.
 Not only that, but you can actually boost your credit score in the process.
 Failing to abide by the rules, however, can have serious ramifications – including losing access to bonuses from lenders.
-Failing to plan also can destroy credit through the fees and interest that can rapidly grow from overspending.
-So, if you plan to give churning a try, make sure you do your homework and plan carefully.
+Failing to plan can also destroy credit through the fees and interest that can rapidly grow from overspending.
+So, if you try churning, make sure you do your homework and plan carefully.